pyzahl/Gxsm4/README.md

 # Introduction to GXSM

-Gxsm4 was derived from proting of Gxsm3 (gtk3) to gtk4.
+Gxsm4 was derived from porting of Gxsm3 (gtk3) to gtk4.
 But now is continuing out mission on providing the Scanning Probe Microscopy (SPM) community with a modern, visual and powerfull unrestricted tool for both, instrumnet control and data analysis.
 Gxsm is offering als a fully integrated Python interpreter for simple to most demanding automatization tasks including deploying AI of any kind.

 # Installation